 No. Meeting Date Action Item Agency / Person Timeframe 1 17-18 May 2022 AFMA to continue development of a data and monitoring plan for the fishery in consultation with the RAG.
 The following items are to be considered: Refining the objectives of the data and monitoring plan including updating the drivers of data needs by considering habitat and communities, social licence/values, market access, animal welfare and indigenous interests; Determining the temporal and spatial observer needs of the fishery, taking into consideration the scientific report that originally underpinned the program; Consider setting and monitoring of observer program targets on an annual basis; Determining the worth of continuing to collect TEP11 species abundance counts and, if retained, whether the current protocols are suitable; Exploring options for validating the CMO and Scientific Observer eyeball estimates of total bycatch; Automating data quality checks and the rectification of data errors; Consider if there are any required changes to byproduct species data collection and monitoring; and Consider the feasibility (including costs) and options of introducing finer scale reporting (shot level) for tiger prawn fishing and, potentially, banana prawn fishing.
 AFMA During development of the data plan 2 17-18 May 2022 AFMA to inform the RAG of the outcome of the strategic research proposal process AFMA As soon as practicable 3 17-18 May 2022 AFMA to inform the RAG on how funding is allocated under the Data Transformation and Electronic Monitoring Program.
 AFMA As soon as practicable 4 17-18 May 2022 NPFI to consider the importance and cost/benefit of maintaining MSC certification for red endeavour prawns.
 NPFI As soon as practicable 5 17-18 May 2022 A Harvest Strategy Drafting Working Group to be established and convened in early to mid-July to ensure that the draft harvest strategy incorporates all items as discussed at the meeting.
 The updated harvest strategy to be provided to NPRAG at the end of July, NORMAC to consider it in mid-August, in time for the Commission meeting in mid-September.
-Membership: NPFI, AFMA, Rik Buckworth, Ian Knuckey, Tom Kompas and Éva Plagányi Harvest Strategy Drafting Working Group mid-July 6 17-18 May 2022 -18 May The tiger prawn stock assessment be performed again next year to obtain improved model output May 2023
+Membership: NPFI, AFMA, Rik Buckworth, Ian Knuckey, Tom Kompas and Éva Plagányi Harvest Strategy Drafting Working Group mid-July 6 17-18 May 2022 The tiger prawn stock assessment be performed again next year to obtain improved model output with updated 2022 data, rather than waiting for the usual two-year cycle for this assessment.
+CSIRO, NPFI and AFMA May 2023